-Operation Stone Garden Grant- This is geared more towards the border states and drug task forces.
-If you are part of a drug task force, definitely bring that up in your application.
-Washington being a border state to Canada should help your cause with this grant.
-You can talk about the effect on your area from border smuggling from Canada and even Mexico if you are seeing stuff come up north from California.
+Operation Stone Garden Grant - This grant favors border states/towns, drug task forces, and states that border international waters.
+You can talk about the effect on your area from border smuggling from Mexican and Canadian borders.
 This grant has been the most active grant over the last couple of years.
 Lots of departments have used this grant to obtain our equipment over the last few years.
 Here is the link to the grant website.

 Tribal Homeland Security Grant Program (THSGP) - Geared towards Tribal law enforcement agencies or any tribe that operates a law enforcement agency.
 Grant is to help strengthen tribal nations against risks associated with potential terrorist attacks and other hazards.